MirelaGTulbure/gaec-lab/content/post/24-09-24-mirela-paper/index.md

 ---
-title: Paper on pseudo-labels for field delineation of smallholder regions published
+title: Paper on pseudo-labels for field delineation published
 date: 2024-09-24

 authors: